 \section{Abstract}

-{We generalize Hopf's theorem to thermostats: the total thermostat curvature of a thermostat without conjugate points is non-positive, and vanishes only if the thermostat curvature is identically zero.
-We further show that, if the thermostat curvature is zero, then the flow has no conjugate points, and the Green bundles collapse almost everywhere.
-Given a thermostat without conjugate points, we prove that the Green bundles are transversal everywhere if and only if it admits a dominated splitting.
-Finally, we provide an example showing that Hopf's rigidity theorem on the $2$-torus cannot be extended to thermostats.
-It is also the first example of a thermostat with a dominated splitting which is not Anosov.}
+{We generalize Hopf’s theorem to thermostats: the total thermostat curvature of a thermostat without conjugate points is non-positive and vanishes only if the thermostat curvature is identically zero.
+We further show that, if the thermostat curvature is zero, then the flow has no conjugate points and the Green bundles collapse almost everywhere.
+Given a thermostat without conjugate points, we prove that the Green bundles are transverse everywhere if and only if it is projectively Anosov.
+Finally, we provide an example showing that Hopf’s rigidity theorem on the $2$-torus cannot be extended to thermostats.
+It is also the first example of a projectively Anosov thermostat which is not Anosov.}